-Your answer should:

-- include analysis and evaluation of key moments from the performance you have seen and the contribution made by different theatre makers - offer balanced consideration between your analysis and evaluation of the performance and your response to the statement.

-1 AO4 = 20 marks

-This question asks the candidate to respond to a thought-provoking statement in light of their live theatre experience.
-At the heart of the statement is the debate that live performance has no relevance or interest to young people.
+Question Number Analyse and evaluate the live performance you have seen in light of the following statement: 'Theatre in the 21st century needs to relate to a wide range of people in order to survive' Your answer should: include analysis and evaluation of key moments from the performance you have seen and the contribution made by different theatre makers offer balanced consideration between your analysis and evaluation of the performance and your response to the statement.
+1 AO4 = 20 marks This question asks the candidate to respond to a thought-provoking statement in light of their live theatre experience.
+At the heart of the statement is the debate that live performance should appeal to a diverse audience e.g. this may include but not be limited to age, gender/gender identity, class, sexuality, disability, race and religion.
 Candidates will need to engage with the statement as informed members of the audience and discuss the contribution made by different theatre makers.

-- arguments that agree, disagree or offer a balanced reaction to the statement - analysis and understanding of the role of the director and how specific production values have been used to communicate ideas and meaning to an audience - analysis and evaluation of how dramatic elements have been used to create theatrical impact such as set, lighting, costume, sound, staging and acting - the evaluation of key theatre makers, their collaboration and the contribution they have made to specific aspects of the production - consideration of performance style, influence and theatrical interpretation - analysis of and reference to key moments - analysis of audience and audience reaction - references to other art forms and the role of theatre in society - analysis and evaluation of the overall aims and intentions of the production.
+Candidates might refer to the following in their response: arguments that agree, disagree or offer a balanced reaction to the statement analysis and understanding of the role of the director and how specific production values have been used to communicate ideas and meaning to an audience analysis and evaluation of how dramatic elements have been used to create theatrical impact such as set, lighting, costume, sound, staging and acting the evaluation of key theatre makers, their collaboration and the contribution they have made to specific aspects of the production consideration of performance style, influence and theatrical interpretation analysis of audience and audience reaction references to other art forms and the role of theatre in society analysis and evaluation of the overall aims and intentions of the production.

-In AO4, analysis is required in order to reach evaluative judgements and conclusions in the context of student's own work.
+In AO4, analysis is required in order to reach evaluative judgements and conclusions in the context of the work of others.
 Responses must show balanced consideration between analysis and evaluation and marks are equally distributed across these two elements.